Improving outcomes through community engagement

 About the Grants Programs

-CalMHSA has coordinated with several counties to offer funding to local organizations and individuals, through which to perform community engagement activities that help raise awareness and offer services relating to mental health and wellness.
-Funding opportunities are timed to coincide with Mental Health Matters Month in May, Suicide Prevention Month in September, and Mental Health Awareness Week in October.
+CalMHSA has coordinated with several counties to offer funding to local organizations and individuals, through which to perform community engagement activities which help raise awareness and offer services relating to mental health and wellness.

-CalMHSA, in partnership with the Alameda County Behavioral Health Care Services, is proud to announce the Alameda County Loan Repayment Program (ACLRP) opportunity.
-These grants seek to continue to provide financial incentive to retain qualified, eligible employees in hard to fill/retain positions in the Alameda County Behavioral Health Care system.
+CalMHSA, in partnership with Alameda County Behavioral Health Care Services, is proud to announce the Alameda County Loan Repayment Program (ACLRP) opportunity.
+The ACLRP is a grant opportunity for current eligible employees in hard-to-fill/retain positions in the Alameda County Behavioral Health Care system.
+Awardees of this grant will receive up to $10,000 payable toward their education loans after a 12-month service period with the county.

 To view the ACLRP Program Guide, click HERE